A Deep Reinforcement Learning Framework for Eco-driving in Connected and Automated Hybrid Electric Vehicles: Introduction

 The dimensionality of the problem, therefore the computational requirements, can become quickly intractable as the number of states increases.
 This is the case, for instance, when the energy management of a hybrid powertrain system is combined with velocity optimization in presence of other vehicles or approaching signalized intersections.
 The aforementioned methods either consider a simplified powertrain model\cite{mensing2013trajectory, bae2019real} or treat the speed planning and the powertrain control hierarchically \cite{guo2016optimal}.
 Although such efforts made the real-time implementation feasible, the optimality can be sacrificed \cite{maamria2018computation}.
-The use of Deep Reinforcement Learning (DRL) in the context of Eco-driving has caught considerable attention in the recent years.
-DRL provides a train-offline, execute-online methodology with which the policy is learned from historical data or by interacting with simulated environment.
+The use of Deep Reinforcement Learning (DRL) in the context of eco-driving has caught considerable attention in recent years.
+DRL provides a train-offline, execute-online methodology with which the policy is learned from historical data or by interacting with a simulated environment.
 The offline training can either result in an explicit policy or be implemented as part of MPC as the terminal cost function.
 Shi et al. \cite{shi2018application} modeled the conventional vehicles with ICE as a simplified model and implemented Q-learning to minimize the $CO_2$ emission at signalized intersections.
-Li et al. \cite{li2019ecological} applies an actor-critic algorithm on the ecological ACC problem in car-following mode.
-Lee et al. \cite{lee2020model} proposed a model-based Q learning method for electric vehicles on driving cycles without considering signalized intersections.
+Li et al. \cite{li2019ecological} apply an actor-critic algorithm on the ecological ACC problem in car-following mode.
+Pozzi et al. \cite{pozzi2020ecological} designed a velocity planner with Deep Deterministic Policy Gradient (DDPG) that operates on top of an ACC module for safety concerns and considers the signalized intersection and hybrid powertrain configuration.